 Rachel A. Norman

 Adult Program Coordinator

 Rachel Norman’s work as Adult Program Director lies at the intersection of education, racial justice, and advocacy.

-Nicolyn is a servant leader, humanitarian contributions to disabilities and d/Deaf projects, consultant, and executive assistant of Be Bold and Be Heard show.
+Nicolyn is a servant leader, making humanitarian contributions to disabilities and d/Deaf projects.
+She is a consultant, and executive assistant of Be Bold and Be Heard show.

 The New York Public Library's Andrew Heiskell Braille and Talking Book Library

 Jill has worked at the New York Public Library for 17 years, has been Chief Librarian of the Sapolin award-winning Heiskell Library for 7 years, is a core member of the Accessibility Working Group, and a Kennedy Center LEAD Emerging Leader Awardee.